biopython/biopython/DEPRECATED.rst

 Python 3.8
 ----------
 First supported in release 1.75.
+Support deprecated as of Release 1.83.

 Python 3.7
 ----------